-Declaration of Conformity 2016 Issued by the Executive Board and Supervisory Board of Wacker Chemie AG
+Declaration of Conformity 2018 issued by the Executive Board and Supervisory Board of Wacker Chemie AG

 1. General Declaration Pursuant to Section 161 of the German Stock Corporation Act

-German law and a company’s articles of association set clear limits in regard to the supervisory board’s ability to exert influence on the business activities of a stock corporation.
+German law and a company’s articles of association set clear limits with regard to a supervisory board’s ability to exert influence on the business activities of a stock corporation.
 Pursuant to Section 76 (1) of the German Stock Corporation Act, the executive board has direct responsibility for managing the corporation.
 The supervisory board is instrumental in defining the main features of corporate strategy.
 However, beyond this contribution, the supervisory board’s abilities are limited in terms of influencing the implementation of corporate strategy or operations.
 The same applies to measures taken to avert damage or loss to the company.
-Furthermore, since our Supervisory Board members receive only a relatively small amount for reimbursement of expenses compared to our Executive Board compensation, we do not deem the agreement of a deductible reasonable for members of our Supervisory Board.
+Furthermore, since our Supervisory Board members receive only a relatively small amount for reimbursement of expenses compared to the compensation of our Executive Board members, we do not deem the agreement of a deductible reasonable for members of our Supervisory Board.

-b) Formation of a Nomination Committee within the Supervisory Board
+c) Formation of a Nomination Committee within the Supervisory Board (Section 5.3.3)

 The Supervisory Board of Wacker Chemie AG, as it is composed at present, meets the requirements of the Code regarding an adequate number of independent members.
-The Supervisory Board will continue to ensure that in future elections, it will recommend a number of independent candidates which it considers to be appropriate to the shareholders.
-Additionally defining a concrete objective in this regard would not only limit the choice of suitable candidates for the Supervisory Board, but also restrict the shareholders’ right to elect those Supervisory Board members whom they consider to be the most suitable.
+The Supervisory Board will continue to ensure that, in future elections, it recommends to the shareholders what it considers to be an appropriate number of independent candidates.
+Additionally, defining a concrete objective in this regard would not only limit the choice of suitable candidates for the Supervisory Board, but also restrict the shareholders’ right to elect those Supervisory Board members whom they consider to be the most suitable.
 For these reasons, we do not comply with this recommendation.

-According to this recommendation, the Supervisory Board shall determine a general term limit for the length of service on the board.
-A generally applicable term limit of this sort is not required in our opinion, as we consider an individual analysis of the respective Supervisory Board members to be more effective.
-This particularly applies since the Code provides for self-inspection of the Supervisory Board and its members anyway as part of the regular examination of efficiency.
-Furthermore, a general term limit would restrict the majority shareholder’s freedom to choose representatives on the Supervisory Board at its own discretion in fulfillment of its corporate responsibility.
+According to this recommendation, the supervisory board shall determine a general limit to its members’ term of office.
+A generally applicable term limit of this sort is not required in our opinion, as we consider an individual analysis of our Supervisory Board members to be more effective.
+This particularly applies since the Code provides for self-inspection of the supervisory board and its members anyway as part of the regular examination of efficiency.
+Furthermore, a general term limit would restrict the majority shareholder’s freedom to choose representatives on the Supervisory Board at its own discretion in fulfilment of its corporate responsibility.

-f) Time Limit Placed on Applications for the Judicial Appointment of a Supervisory Board Member
+g) Time Limit Placed on Applications for the Judicial Appointment of a Supervisory Board Member (Section 5.4.3)